scopchanov/flat-gui/README.md

 # flat-gui
 Library of GUI elements for Qt C++ applications

+1. What does this project do?

+The FlatGUI library consists of Qt5 based C++ classes providing custom widgets for the creation of graphical user interfaces.

+2. Why is this project useful?

-The FlatGUI library allows Qt5 users to build elegant graphical user interfaces for desktop applications in C++ without the need of using technologies other than widgets.
+The FlatGUI library allows Qt5 users to build elegant graphical user interfaces for desktop applications in C++. without the need of using technologies other than widgets.

-The GUI elements are tested fully under Windows 7/10 and partially under Ubuntu 17 Desktop.
-The library is open source and you are welcome to use it and contribute to it.
+3. How do I get started?

+Check out the example at https://github.com/scopchanov/examples/

+4. Where can I get more help, if I need it?

+The document section is underway.
+Please, be patient!

 Enjoy!